abengtss-max/compliance-workshop/labs/lab-03-ai-compliance-assistant.md

 ### 3B: Test Basic Agent Functionality

 1. **Open Agent Chat**
-   - Click on your newly created agent
+   - With your agent selected, click the **"Try in playground"** button in the top right corner of the screen
-   - This opens the **Agent Playground**
+   - This opens the **Agent Playground** for testing
    - Test with: "Hello, I'm a Compliance Officer.
 Can you help me understand your capabilities?"

 2. **Verify Response Quality**